Skip to main content

 Most airlines stipulate the following:

-• Only one bike should be carried per box/bag, and no other items (except protective padding) should be included within the box/bag.
+• only one bike should be carried per box/bag, and no other items (except protective padding) should be included within the box or bag

-• Put all your clothes in plastic bags and use them to pad the bike, this works well especially with a 30kg weight limit.
+• put all your clothes in plastic bags and use them to pad the bike

-• Print out the airline's policy on carrying bikes and have it ready to politely show at check-in if necessary.
-Also if you've booked your bike on the flight, make sure you receive proof of this, and then print it and carry with you when you travel.
+• print out the airline's policy on carrying bikes and have it ready to politely show at check-in if necessary.

 Stache Day at Verbier Bike Park